-Windows 11 or 10 update errors are quite common.
+Windows 11 or 10 update errors are pretty standard.
 One of them is Error Code 0x80070643.
-You may face this error while installing new patch updates on Windows 11/10 PC.
+You may face this error while installing new patch updates on Windows 11/10.
 The error usually occurs because of third-party antivirus software conflicts, outdated/corrupted .NET Framework installation, corrupted system files, damaged Windows Update components, corrupted Windows Defender definitions., and various others.
-Do not worry, we will help you to fix the error 0x80070643.
+Do not worry; we will help you to fix the error 0x80070643.

 How to Fix Windows 11 or 10 Update Error Code 0x80070643?

 Open the Settings app using Win + I key combination on your keyboard.